marcinwiacek/requestor/readme.md

 Requestor

 Application for sending, analizing and testing requests.
-Initially created as proof of concept, currently could be used in various situations as simpler replacement for SoapUI, Ready API, Postman, curl and similar tools.
+Initially created as proof of concept, currently could be used as simpler replacement for SoapUI, Ready API, Postman, curl and similar tools.
 Written in Java Script, using nodeJS (=speed, available code, no problems with onboarding in some companies, support for all important features, etc.).

 # Why another app?
 Because many existing apps were written years ago and are obsolete